Primary Display

 Contrast Color

-The color of text printed on contrasting headers (of Highlight color).
+Contrast Color is the color of text printed on contrasting headers (of Highlight color).
 Default = white.
+Caution: Must differ from Highlight Color enough to make text clearly visible.

 Custom Header and Footer Data Fields